aws-samples/serverless-eda-insurance-claims-processing/README.md

 ## Cleanup

-In order to cleanup the infrastructure follow below sections:
+In order to clean up the infrastructure follow below sections:

 ### Delete Amplify resources.